 Foam Recycling Grants

-In 2015, the FRC awarded two grants used to increase foam recycling (see below for more details).
-Additional grant recipients will be announced throughout 2016.
+Since 2015, the FRC has awarded grants used to increase foam recycling (see below for more details).
+Additional grant recipients will be announced on an ongoing basis.
 For more details on the grant program and to download a grant application form, click here.